guillaumeblaquiere/embedded-tf/README.md

 * Downloads the model to use from GCS bucket
 * Starts a Tensorflow server with the loaded model
+* For each input file
-* Downloads the input file(s) to predict from GCS bucket
+  * Download the input file in memory
-* Submits the inputs and store the predictions
+  * Format the input file in the Tensorflow server expected JSON format
-* Uploads the prediction file(s) to GCS bucket
+  * Perform the prediction and get the body response
+  * Format the body response for having a JSON line output
+  * Upload the output into the bucket/path output
 * Kill Tensorflow server and clean the local data

+The output file hierarchy follows the input file hierarchy

 ## Caveats

 ### Memory size
 The container stores the files in `/tmp` directory.

 On managed Cloud Run, it's an in-memory file system.
-Take care of the memory footprint of
+Take care of the memory footprint:
+* The model files are stored in `/tmp` directory (in-memory file system).
-* The files (model, input and output)
+* The input and output file content are kept in a variable in memory.
-* The app (web server, tensorflow server, request and response memory size)
+* The app, including the Go web server, the ephemeral Tensorflow server which its request and its response has impact on memory.

 It mustn't exceed the total memory allowed on the service (max 2Gb with Cloud Run managed).

 ### Concurrency
 The container is able to handle only one request at the time (because of previous point).